Chair, Department of Philosophy; Associate Professor of Philosophy

 Synopsis: This book aims to provide a unified treatment of three fundamental philosophical problems: the mind-body problem, the problem of mental causation, and the problem of intentional action.
 We argue in favor of an account of the mind-body relation that views creatures like us as essentially embodied minds and holds that we intentionally move our own bodies through conscious desire and mental effort.

-"Rethinking Attention Deficit Hyperactivity Disorder," Philosophical Psychology, forthcoming.
+- "Rethinking Attention Deficit Hyperactivity Disorder," Philosophical Psychology, 2012.

 Synopsis: To gain a new perspective on ADHD, I appeal to the recent work of theorists who maintain that cognition is not simply a matter of what happens inside us via brain functioning, but rather involves the active engagement of the whole living body.
 What is impaired in ADHD is not simply an internal management system or set of executive functions, but rather the background bodily orientation subjects rely on as they interact with and actively make sense of their surroundings.

-"Autism, Empathy, and Affective Framing," in The Philosophy of Autism, eds.
-Jami Anderson and Simon Cushing, forthcoming.
+- "Autism, Empathy, and Affective Framing," in The Philosophy of Autism, eds.
+Jami Anderson and Simon Cushing, 2012.